How do you like clients to feel about the experience when they leave?

 How would you like someone that contacts you for a massage to feel when they leave?

 What are your hobbies, what do you like to do in your spare time?

 I love to write, blog and make music.
 That pretty much covers it.
-See sites above for my writing, music, performance.
-All works c. by Steven Orr.
+See sites above for my writing, music, and performances.